PhD Program in Health Sciences

 • Number of hours: 5

-• Description: Each student must present at least one seminar on his/her research work.
-In this seminar, he/she will present to other students and professors of the doctoral program the foundations of the research project, including the working hypothesis, objectives, methodology used, results and conclusions.
-He/she must also debate and answer the questions posed.
+• Description: Each student must present at least one seminar on their research work.
+In it, they will present the foundations of the research project to other students and professors in the doctoral program, including the working hypothesis, objectives, methodology used, results, and conclusions.
+They must also discuss and answer any questions posed.

 • Time planning: